Kevin64/asset-information-and-registration/README.md

 ### Flexible enforcement

 AIR lets the agent choose which specifications and settings will be enforced when registering a computer.
-To change this parameters, open the 'definitions.ini' file and modify the `[Enforcement]` section.
+To change this parameters, modify the `[Enforcement]` section.
 Keys are self explanatory.

 ```ini
 [Enforcement]